 Disulfiram (branded as Antabuse) helps deter drinking during treatment by intensifying alcohol’s toxic, unpleasant physical effects.
 Acamprosate (branded as Campral) helps promote abstinence by correcting some of the chemical brain imbalances that support alcoholism.
 Naltrexone creates a chemical blockade around sites in the body called opioid receptors.
 In so doing, it reduces the pleasure of drinking and helps tame alcohol cravings.

 While enrolled in treatment, recovering alcoholics also frequently receive help in the form of behavioral psychotherapy.
-This active therapy has two main purposes:
+This active therapy has two primary purposes:

 - Identifying the thoughts and behaviors that contribute to excessive alcohol use

-- Creating substitute thoughts and behaviors that don’t contribute to excessive alcohol use
+- Creating substitute thoughts and actions that don’t add to excessive alcohol use

 There are several effective forms of behavioral psychotherapy for people in alcohol recovery.
 Options with backing from the National Institute on Alcohol Abuse and Alcoholism (NIAAA) include: